silvermold/Data-Visualization-Examples/README.md

 As a data analyst it's my job to learn these different technologies so that I can provide the most efficient medium of insight that allows stakeholders to make the best decisions.

 Technologies Used:

-Python(Forum Research Grid, Sea Level Linear Regression), Tableau,
+Python(Forum Research Grid, Sea Level Linear Regression)

+Tableau

 PowerBI

+Google Sheets(Excel Viz)